 Explore the life and times of the Stewart Queen with History Scotland’s recommendations for books about Mary Queen of Scots.

 Mary Queen of Scots was born on 8 December 1542 at Linlithgow Palace.
-She became queen at just six days old after the death of her husband James V, spent her childhood in France and married three husbands (read about Mary’s husbands here), before being forced to abdicate in favour of her son James VI.
+She became queen at just six days old after the death of her father James V, spent her childhood in France and married three husbands (read about Mary’s husbands here), before being forced to abdicate in favour of her son James VI.

 Mary fled to England and was imprisoned for 19 years on the orders of Elizabeth I, before being executed for treason, after being implicated in a plot to murder England’s queen.

 But there is so much more to Mary’s life than these facts.
 With so many books available about Mary Queen of Scots, how can you decide which to read?
 Our recommendations were written by some of the country’s best historians and scholars and allow you to find out about the life and times of the Stewart queen, whatever your level of knowledge.

 1. Best for: an unflinching assessment of Mary’s reign

 Mary Queen of Scots: A Study in Failure by Jenny Wormald